9 May 2018

 More recently I was able to find its sequel, but when I was about to pick it up I realised I had no recollection of the characters or storyline in ‘Meet the Maitlands’, even though it was only a little over four years since I read it.
 So I have just re-read it.

 It was first published in 1978, and - unusually for Streatfeild - written as a historical novel set around the turn of the 20th century.
 The main protagonists are a family of five children who live in a rectory; their mother is an invalid, and their father, though pleasant enough, doesn’t much get involved with his children.
 The twins Selina and John are the oldest at ten.
 Selina is responsible and organised, and also quite academic.
-John is much more introspective and sensitive, and one thread running throughout the book is his terror of being sent to boarding school.
+John is much more introspective and sensitive.
+One thread running throughout the book is his terror of being sent to boarding school.

-Chloe is seven, and there are two younger boys in the family, but they don’t play very much part in the book.
+Chloe is seven, and there are two younger boys in the family, but they don’t play much part in the book.
 The other main character is Violet, a fourteen-year-old girl from the village, who is desperate to get a grammar school education.
 Her parents don’t believe in education for girls beyond the primary level, so she’s been ‘in service’ working in the sick-room of a school for a couple of years.
 Then she finds out that the Rector and his wife are looking for a governess, so she fakes a reference and lies about her age… and, unlikely though it seems, is engaged.

 There’s not a great deal of plot, and it’s not a long book, but Streatfeild had quite a gift of characterisation, and I quickly grew very fond of Selina and John.
 Violet is precocious and determined, and I liked her spirit.
 The point is made clearly that girls in this era were looking beyond traditional marriages or ‘service’, and could be quite as intelligent as boys; moreover not every middle-class boy was suited to the rigours of boarding school at ten.